anutron/behavior/Docs/Behavior.md

 * onCleanup - accepts as its only argument a function that is run when the element is removed from the DOM and passed to [Behavior.cleanup](#Behavior:cleanup)
 * See the [BehaviorAPI][] for additional methods passed by default.

-You can add any other methods that our filters require.
+You can add any other methods that your filters require.
 In general, your filters shouldn't reference anything in your environment except these methods and those methods defined in [Behavior.Filter][].

 Behavior Method: passMethods {#Behavior:passMethods}
 --------------------------------------------------